-The approach adopted by the former Administration has been questioned by recent Congresses and by the current Bush Administration.
-However, despite the continuing debate on what is the appropriate role of government and what constitutes a desirable government technology development policy, it remains an undisputed fact that what the government does or does not do affects the private sector and the marketplace.
+Despite the continuing debate on what is the appropriate role of government and what constitutes a desirable government technology development policy, it remains an undisputed fact that what the government does or does not do affects the private sector and the marketplace.
 The various rules, regulations, and other activities of the government have become de facto policy as they relate to, and affect, innovation and technological advancement.
 It has been argued that these actions are not sufficiently understood or analyzed with respect to the larger context within which economic growth occurs.
 According to critics, these actions also are not coordinated in any meaningful way so that they promote an identifiable goal, whether that goal is as general as the "national welfare" or as specific as the growth of a particular industry.